On Lie $p$-algebras of cohomological dimension one: Acknowledgements

 \section{Acknowledgements}

-Thanks are due to J\"org Feldvoss and Oleg Gatelyuk for useful discussions.
-The hospitality of University of S\~ao Paulo during the early stage of this work is gratefully acknowledged.
-This work was supported by the Statutory City of Ostrava (grant 0924/2016/Sa\v{S}), and the Ministry of Education and Science of the Republic of Kazakhstan (grant 0828/GF4).
+Thanks are due to J\"org Feldvoss and Oleg Gatelyuk for useful discussions, and to the anonymous referee for useful remarks correcting a few errors in the previous version of the manuscript.
+The hospitality of University of S\~ao Paulo during an early stage of this work is gratefully acknowledged.
+This work was supported by the Regional Authority of the Moravian-Silesian Region (grant 01211/2016/RRC).